dtankdempsey2/Providra/docs/README.md

 ```

 > [!WARNING]
-> When this setting is enabled, Syncler may refuse to resolve or play a valid direct source.
+> When this setting is enabled, Syncler may not play a valid direct source.

 This matters when using configured Stremio addons, AIOStreams direct results, Nuvio plugins, free hosting links, and direct debrid links.